Introduction

 Updates to PAD-US include the most up-to-date aggregation of Federal lands and waters, National Conservation Easement Database (NCED) easement data, and State updates from those states with capacity to provide new data.

-Current measures of the estimated completeness of all data in PAD-US can be found on the Data Stewards page – this also includes individual estimates for Federal, State, local and nonprofit fee owned lands.
-Go to the National Conservation Easement Database website for easement inventory completeness.
+Current measures of the estimated completeness of all data in PAD-US can be found on the Data Stewards page – this also includes individual estimates for Federal, State, local and easement lands.

-A detailed summary of the state of PAD-US data completeness is shown below, last updated in February 2021.
+A detailed summary of the state of PAD-US data completeness is shown below.
 Watch for updates to this document on the Federal Lands Workgroup page.